grillitype/web-fonts-guide/README.md

 It also links to further, more in-depth sources that are helpful for more advanced developers aiming to perfect aspects like the loading of the font files.

+Ideas for further sections:
+* Rendering on different browsers & CSS anti-aliasing.

 ## Table of contents

 * [Web font formats](#web-font-formats)